weiyadi/dlm_bnn/README.md

 `--save_path` sets the directory to save the models, default 'checkpoints'';
 `--init_path` is the path of the model to initialize;
 `--smooth` sets the smooth parameter for the loss function, default 0, meaning no smoothing;
-`--config` is the path for configuration file, e.g. `example/example.yaml`.
+`--config` is the path for configuration file that contains learning rate, training epochs, sample_sizes, etc, we provide `example/example.yaml` as an example.
 Below is an example to run this script without initialization:
 ```console
 python run_vi.py --dataset CIFAR10 --net_type AlexNet --metric ELBO --seed 1 --beta 0.1 --reg naive --batch_size 512 \